NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/CaasIntegration/RetrieveMeshFile/README.md

 ## Build requirements

-when initially cloned or pulled from the repo please run `git submodule update --init --recursive` this will download the dotnet-mesh-client code.
+when initially cloned or pulled from the repository please run `git submodule update --init --recursive` this will download the dotnet-mesh-client code.
 This should incrementally be run to keep that code up to date.

 Azurite or a connection to a hosted Azure Storage Account to be installed and running.